 8. Get some artistic inspo at National Gallery Singapore.

 Taking a break from pigging out, National Gallery Singapore is worth a creative afternoon.
 Located in downtown, it showcases over 8,000 artworks promoting Southeast Asian art.
 Opened in 2015, the gallery educates audiences through multi-sensory media, and is a platform for artistic expression that connects Singaporeans and visitors.
 Housed in the former Supreme Court, this is the largest museum in the country.

 9. Don’t miss Orchard Road.

-The main road in Singapore is Orchard, with tons of shops and restaurants, it’s become the central heartbeat of the country.
+The main road in Singapore is Orchard, with tons of shops and restaurants.
+It’s become the central heartbeat of the country.

 10. Roti prata is another must-eat!

-Street food is IT in Singapore, we couldn’t leave without a stop at Roti Prata House.
+Street food is IT in Singapore, so we couldn’t leave without a stop at Roti Prata House.
 Considered as one of the best foods in the world, roti prata is basically flat bread cooked over a flat grill, normally served with meat curry dish.
 Some like it with fish, mutton or vegetables.
 For dessert, you can get it with chocolate, bananas or strawberries.